 Although it’s described as ‘vomiting’, you don’t tend to bring up the chunky bits of technicoloured yawn you’d expect.
 It’s mostly just a transparent, frothy yellow water with a bit of Rapé thrown in.
 So not too bad then…

 In spite of the discomfort, the experience is relatively short lived.
 If you apply the secretions one by one, as most people do the first time, the process is longer, often up to an hour.

 If it’s applied all at once, as most people do the second time, it can be over in around 15-20 minutes.
 I also had fewer ‘doses’ the first time compared to the second.
 The number of points or doses required depends on the person, with factors such as body size, prior sessions and reason for application being taken into consideration.

 The Group Ceremony: Session 3

-It certainly won’t tickle the fancy of everyone and I can’t pretend that I’ve even bothered trying to explain the idea of a Kambo ceremony to my parents (although it would probably be quite entertaining), but to me, the experience and results have spoken for themselves: the afterglow, the long term immune boost, that I have never felt or measured better in the gym (longer, faster, stronger), the total systems-reset and the fact that I found it to be great training for mental mindset.
+It certainly won’t tickle the fancy of everyone and I can’t pretend that I’ve even bothered trying to explain the idea of a Kambo ceremony to my family, but to me the experience and results have spoken for themselves: the afterglow, the long term immune boost, that I have never felt or measured better in the gym (longer, faster, stronger), the total systems-reset and the fact that I found it to be beneficial for mental mindset.